rei/rei-cedar-docs/docs/components/accordion/README.md

 ## Use When

 - Providing users more content within the same layout
-- Displaying content that's directly related, or supplemental, to the main subject of the page
+- Displaying content that is directly related, or supplemental, to the main subject of the page
 - Designing with limited vertical space and there is enough content to condense

 ## Don't Use When